 The answer to this question is well beyond the scope of this website.
-In the programme of the “Geburtshaus Bonn”, you can see that I regularly give lectures on this subject.
-These can easily last up to two hours.
 The decision to vaccinate can depend on many factors (e.g. personal experience, number of siblings, time of your, day-care, and travel plants).

 In principle, I find vaccinations good and recommend nearly all vaccinations recommended by the STIKO – with varying degrees of enthusiasm.
 And, no, I do not recommend vaccinations because I am paid by the pharmaceutical industry and/or receive financial compensation.
 After working as a paediatrician for many years, I have seen many diseases – some very severe – that could have been prevented by vaccination.
 For this reason, most vaccinations are recommended.

 To be honest, I do not know enough about osteopathy to give a well-founded opinion.